xen0vas/COFF33/README.md

 ```
 .\COFFee.exe bypassamsi.o
 ```
-At this point AMSI is bypassed and Powerview can run undetected.
+At this point AMSI is bypassed and flagged tools by AV engines can run undetected.